Resource dependent branching processes and the envelope of societies: Main results

-\end{Prop} \begin{proof}See Section~\ref{pr:markov}.\end{proof} Hence, if a society fears extinction it may change to become a wf-society and likely survive unless $q_W=1,$ or $L$ is small.
+Hence, if a society fears extinction it may change to become a w.f.-society and likely survive unless $q_W=1$, or $L$ is small.
 Also, as we shall see later on, $q_W=1$ implies $q_\Gamma=1$ for any RDBP $(\Gamma_n)_n$, so that in that case no change in policy could avoid extinction.
-The wf-society may be seen as the ``safe-haven" society form with respect to Hypothesis I.
+The w.f.-society may be seen as the ``safe-haven'' society form with respect to Hypothesis~\ref{hyp1}.